FANZ

 Creating a bordereaux configuration

-Click Create bordereaux configuration to open the creation modal.
+Click Create bordereaux configuration to open the creation form.

 Configuration fields